Iseratho/markdown-cv/index.md

 ### PhD Coaching

+`2023W`
+High Potential Coaching - Boost your Productivity

 `2022S`
-High Potential Coaching - Efficient and resilient to your dissertation
+High Potential Coaching - Efficient and Resilient to Your Dissertation

 `2022S`
 High Potential Coaching - Develop your personal strategy for a successful PhD